Progression Gardening Sessions at Core Landscapes

 - For people with gardening experience who can support others in their learning

-A wide range of gardening skills are gained by helping to care for Core Landscapes’ roof garden and micro plant nursery and by developing the Core Arts members’ community garden.
+A wide range of gardening skills are developed by helping to care for Core Landscapes’ roof garden and micro plant nursery and by nurturing the Core Arts members’ community garden.
 Gardening has been proved time and time again to boost mental wellbeing and the skills learnt also help to promote confidence and self-esteem.
 The gardens are safe spaces to meet new people and new plants.
 People can work in pairs, small groups or individually as they prefer.

 The gardens contain wide ranges of flowers, trees and shrubs for all seasons, medicinal plants, food growing, wildlife pond, container orchard, plant nursery, greenhouse, construction area, drought tolerant planting areas and acid loving plant display.
 Everything on the roof garden is expertly grown in containers, as Core Landscapes has historically moved from site to site when the land it is housed on gets developed taking the planters with it.
 It moved to its current roof garden site at Core Arts Hackney E9 from Whitechapel E1 in 2019, and was previously housed in Canning Town E16.
 We don’t use herbicides or pesticides – everything is grown organically.

 People can learn about: